HakujouRyu/HakujouRyu.GitHub.io/aboutme.md

 subtitle: Why you'd want to meet me in person
 ---

-My name is Clay Waddell, and here is a bullet list about me:
+My name is Clay Roberts, and here is a bullet list about me:

 - I have a varied employment history.
 - I'm a huge nerd.